 Who is closer, a mother who raised the child for 20-years or the spouse who has lived with the person for 20-years?
 It is hard to say who knows who is the best.
 However, entertainers create a bond with clients by interacting and sharing an experience, thus creating an allusion to “friendship.”
 It’s like the scene in the movie National Lampoon’s Animal House, where they go on a road trip and see Otis Day and the Kings playing at a bar.
 Instantly they presume Otis knows them and they are best friends.
 To Otis, they are just another client and nothing special.

-The client / friend relationship is a very thin gray line.
-Its a sobriety test that you do not want to fail.
-I have seen entertainers who have thought they were part of the company and gorged themselves on prong shrimp and the next year they found themselves cast out to sea looking for a new gig.
-Beware, just because they joke around with you, does not mean you are a “made man”.
+The client/friend relationship is a fragile gray line.
+It’s a sobriety test that you do not want to fail.
+I have seen entertainers who have thought they were part of the company and gorged themselves on prong shrimp, and the following year they found themselves cast out to sea looking for a new gig.
+Beware, just because they joke around with you does not mean you are a “made man.”

-Close working relationship does not mean you are best friends.
-Stories of entertains who treat CEO’s and VIP’s like long lost college friends quickly learn jokes are like a gun.
-Point it at somebody and the funny quickly deflates.
+A close working relationship does not mean you are best friends.
+Stories of entertains who treat CEOs and VIPs like long-lost college friends quickly learn jokes are like a gun.
+Point it at somebody, and the funny quickly deflates.

 Avoid the Deadly Trap